How to get your study approved by an animal ethics committee

-In the previous post of this series, I spoke about the role of regulatory bodies governing animal research.
+In a previous post, I spoke about the role of regulatory bodies governing animal research.
 It’s now time to talk about what institutional ethics boards do when it comes to vetting animal research proposals.
 I’ll also share tips on the things to remember when you submit your proposal for your study involving animals.

 What does an animal ethics review committee do?